Educating the mind without educating the heart is no education at all. -- Aristotle

 Your admissions file is opened once we receive a completed application and fee.
 For each applicant we also require a teacher recommendation and academic records for current and previous school years.
 PRINT applications forms below for mailing, faxing or scanning to Heritage School.

 We want your family to fully embrace our Classical Christian program.
 In order to make the most of your partnership with us, it is important to understand our education philosophy and the history behind it.
 Regarding this, we encourage both parents to read An Introduction to Classical Education by Christopher Perrin.
 To read online, click on the title from the top right menu.

 Students applying for grades 1-5 participate in an academic/developmental assessment held at Heritage in conjunction with a classroom visit.
 Students applying for admission to grades 6-12 are required to take the ISEE entrance exam and will do their classroom visits separately.
 All visits are to be scheduled through the Admissions Office.

 The parent interview is a vital part of the admissions process.
 Once all paperwork and testing is complete, we meet with both parents in order to get to know one another more personally.

-Ideally, the process begins in the fall of the academic year prior to the year your student hopes to attend.
-Priority applications, including all paperwork and testing, are due by March 31 for decision notification in early April.
+Many parents start researching their schooling options in the fall of the academic year prior to the year their student hopes to attend.
+Priority applications, including all paperwork and testing, are due by March 15th for decision notification in early April.
 Once these priority admissions are complete, applications will continue to be accepted and evaluated on a rolling basis and spaces offered as they are available.
 If no space is open, waiting pools are established and you will be notified should a spot become available.